MarkyMan4/filequery/README.md

 # filequery
-Query CSV and Parquet files using SQL
+Query CSV and Parquet files using SQL.
+This uses DuckDB behind the scenes so any valid SQL for DuckDB will work here.

 ## installation
 `$ pip install filequery`